GeoinformationSystems/SpatialDataFusion/README.md

 For each implementation, a number of test units are provided.
 However, some of them refer to spatial data and data services that are not publicly available.
 They accordingly need to be ignored for testing.

+Available operations are located under ``de.tudresden.gis.fusion.operation``.
+As operation input, the ``IData`` interface must be implemented.

+## Installation

+The project is built using ``Maven install``.
+The result are 4 .jar files that need to be referenced in the classpath by an implementing application.
+For extensions, the data nd operation interfaces must be implemented.

+The data for unit tests is not uploaded.
+Moreover, there is no public triple store available for testing SPARQL.
+To prevent build failures, those tests need to be ignored.

+To test the Webapp, a Servlet container (e.g. Tomcat) is required.

 ## Libraries

 * GeoTools for server-side geoprocessing (GNU Lesser General Public License (LGPL))
 * JUnit for testing (Eclipse Public License 1.0)
 * Apache Jena for RDF and SPARQL handling (Apache License, Version 2.0)
 * Primefaces for client implementation (Apache License, Version 2.0)
 * OpenLayers 3 for map rendering (BSD 2-Clause License)

 ## License